NextGenRF-Design-Inc/bytepipe_sdk/src/rflan/README.md

 # Building RPU Software

 The software is built using the Xilinx Vitis IDE.
 The build script will automatically download the latest HDL outputs if not previously generated.
 Start by launching cygwin on your windows machine and execute the following commands.
 If Vitis is not installed at `C:/Xilinx/` update the path accordingly.
 The script will generate the hardware platform, board support package, and rflan application.
-Once the script is finished the project can be openend using Vitis with the workspace set to `workspace/rflan`.
+Once the script is finished the project can be opened using Vitis with the workspace set to `workspace/rflan`.

 ```
 export PATH=/cygdrive/c/Xilinx/Vitis/2021.1/bin/:$PATH